adelosa/cardutil/README.rst

 The python `ISO8583-Module` library was originally inspired by the work of Igor V. Custodio from his original ISO8583 parser.
 Available at `Pypi:ISO8583-Module <https://pypi.org/project/ISO8583-Module/>`_.

+Mastercard is a registered trademark of Mastercard International Incorporated.